beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 +----------------+----------+----+-------+-----+--------+

-If the value of any cell in the `State` column is `XXX` instead of `:-)`, it means that the corresponding service for failed to start.
+If the value of any cell in the `State` column is `XXX` instead of `:-)`, it means that the corresponding service failed to start.
 The first place to start troubleshooting is the log files of the failed service.
 The log files are located in the `/var/log/<service>` directory, where `<service>` is replaced with the name of the service.

 Another service to test is the OpenStack dashboard, which should be available at `http://$PUBLIC_IP_ADDRESS/dashboard`.
 This URL should open a login page prompting the user to enter